jiunnhwa/jiunnhwa.github.io/_posts/2026-05-09-Blossom-Birthday-Post.md

 ## Closing: Let a Thousand Notes Bloom

-During development, I renamed `LocalMark Studio` to **Blossom**.
+When the idea of Blossom bloomed as I was closing the current MVP stages, I decided to commemorate the occasion by renaming `LocalMark Studio` to **Blossom**.
 The old name was functional.
-The new one is intentional.
+The new one is as intentional and resonant as it is `zen-like`.
-Software is saturated with `"Mark"`, `"Note"`, `"Pad"`, and `"Studio"`.
-I wanted something that evokes growth, unfolding ideas, and organic structure.
 The tagline wrote itself:
+>
 > 🌸 **"Let a thousand notes bloom."**
+>

 Blossom Specs ML is not a programming language.
 It's not a framework.
-It's a **language for structured thinking**.
+It's a **language for imbuing structur into open thinking**.
 It surfaces ideas into mental models that both humans and AI can understand, share, and build upon.

 In early sessions, I described features in natural language.
 The AI understood.
 Mostly.
 Sometimes it added buttons to the wrong toolbar.
 Sometimes it used the wrong icon.
 As the product grew, I needed a way to specify exactly what I wanted without writing ten-paragraph essays.

+Prompt Engineering methods like RICE does not usually work if one is path-finding into previously unknown features.
+Being rigid and too overly structured from the start already constrains the outcome.
+For instance, you cannot give a specific example if the context and content is vague.

+More importantly, interfacing to AI really means 'speaking in a tongue' that both Man and Machine can understand - and this is what Blossom can help.

 The solution emerged organically:
 ```